Amina Cachalia: The period after house arrest

 After her house arrest ended, Cachalia immediately joined to oppose government's plan to allow Indians to elect their own representative without giving the same right to black South Africans by forming Anti-SAIC committees to oppose the sham election.
 Though the majority of Indians boycotted the election, the government still kept on to their plan by proposing a Tricameral Parliament system.
 The controversy resulted in the formation of the United Democratic Front (UDF) and she became one of the active members of this organisation.
 In the 1990s, Cachalia served on the committee of PWV (Union of Pretoria, Greater Johannesburg (Witwatersrand) and Vaal Triangle (Vereeniging)] region on African National Congress Women's League (ANCWL) after the organisation was resuscitated.

-In 1995, Mandela asked Cachalia to marry him.
-At that time, he had been separated from his wife, Winnie Madikizela-Mandela.
-Cachalia turned down Mandela's proposal because she said, "I'm my own person and that I had just recently lost my husband whom I had enormous regard for".
-Mandela divorced Madikizela-Mandela a year later and married Graça Machel in 1998.

 Cachalia was elected to the National Assembly of South Africa in the 1994 South African general election, the country's first with universal suffrage.

 Death and funeral

 Cachalia died at Milpark Hospital in Parktown West, Johannesburg, on 31 January 2013, aged 82.
 The cause of death was complications due to a perforated ulcer.

 Her funeral was held in her home in Parkview, Johannesburg, according to traditional Muslim customs.
 It was attended by South African President Jacob Zuma, former Presidents Thabo Mbeki and Kgalema Motlanthe, ANC Deputy President Cyril Ramaphosa, former First Lady Graça Machel, former Finance Minister Trevor Manuel, and fellow activist Ahmed Kathrada, among others.